-Story Hour: Editing & Publishing a Literary Magazine (EP) LLC 330 tudents in
+Story Hour: Editing + Publishing a Literary Magazine (EP) LLC 330

 Students in this class will work as the editors of CIA's annual online literary magazine, Story Hour, which publishes original short stories, sci-fi, fantasy, graphic narratives (comics), nonfiction essays, visual and illustrated essays, and experimental work by emerging and established writers from around the country.
 Student editors will learn to evaluate work submitted for publication, accept work, reject work, and correspond with writers.
 Student editors will learn to proofread and copyedit accepted work (using the Chicago Manual of Style), prepare manuscripts for design and production, and work with art directors to pair writing with illustrations, photography, and other visual art images by CIA students, faculty, and staff.
 The class is ideal for students who want to sharpen their storytelling skills from an editorial perspective, as well as for any students who are considering careers that combine image and text.
-Books & supplies to be determined by instructor.
+Fulfills Open Liberal Arts distribution requirement.
 Fulfills Engaged Practice requirement.
+Creative Writing Concentration course.
 3 credits.
-Formerly LLC 330 X.
+Prerequisites: LLC203.